mmarszal7/StackOverflowClient/README.md

 # StackOverflow Client - WPF Application

-This is a complex C# solution/environment for testing new ideas, features, frameworks etc.
+This is a C# solution for testing new ideas, features and frameworks etc.
-Solution is based on WPF/MVVM application with Unity container which provides Dependency Injection.
+Solution is based on desktop WPF + MVVM application with Unity container used to manage all tested dependencies.
-This approach allows you to replace almost any solution component with another one that implements specified interface.
+This approach allows you to replace components with another one that implements the same interface.

-**This is over complicated solution with great emphasis on modularity which allows to test lot of different approaches (e.g. testing few MVVM frameworks in one application)*

-# Frameworks and solution used in project:
+# Summary:
-##### **1. Core/Common:**
+##### **1. Done:**
+* WPF/MVVM application
 * Unity
+* Entity Framework (Code First) + SQLite
+* REST API calls with System.Net.Http and Newtonsoft.JSON
+* Setup project (with Installer Projects extension)
 * NLog
 * NUnit + Moq
-* Newtonsoft.JSON

-##### **2. Projects done:**
-* WPF/MVVM application
-* Entity Framework (Code First) + SQLite
-* REST API calls with System.Net.Http
-* Setup project (with MSC VS 2017 Installer Projects extension)

-##### **3. To do / To test:**
+##### **2. To do:**
-- WCF Service
+- WCF Service (?)
-- MVVM Frameworks (DevExpress, MVVMLight, Caliburn?)
+- MVVM Frameworks (Catel, MVVMLight, Caliburn?)
-- Micro ORMs (NHibernate, Dapper)
+- Micro ORMs (Dapper, NHibernate)
-- Continous Integration
+- Continous Integration (TeamCity, Jenkins)
----
-## Neverending story - thing to do in every project:
-- Handling exceptions and Logger
-- Unit Tests